huhouhua/go-nuget/SECURITY.md

 The project maintainers will acknowledge the receipt of the report and work with the reporter to validate and address the issue.

-Please note that `go-nuget` does not have any bounty programs, and therefore do not provide financial compensation for disclosures.

 ## Security Disclosure Process